Shankarrai2171/E_Commerce-Data-Analysis/README.md

 <div align="center">
-E-Commerce Retail Data Analysis is to understanding the behaviours of Customers by using their Sales Data.
+E-Commerce Data Analysis is to understanding the behaviours of Customers by using their Sales Data.

 </div>